 - Reinforcing the role of every voter in strengthening democracy and ensuring free, fair, and inclusive elections.

-The theme for National Voters Day 2025 is expected to continue promoting the idea of active electoral participation, much like the 2024 theme, “Nothing Like Voting, I Vote for Sure.”
-This theme underlines the importance of exercising one’s right to vote with confidence and enthusiasm.
+The theme for National Voters Day 2026 is expected to continue promoting the idea of active electoral participation, much like the 2024 theme, “My India, My Vote” This theme underlines the importance of exercising one’s right to vote with confidence and enthusiasm.

 Significance of National Voters’ Day